ramadhantaAkmal/simple-etl-pipeline/README.md

-# Capstone 1 - ETL Pipeline Capstone Project
+# Simple ETL Pipeline Project

 ## Overview

-This project, completed by Mohamad Akmal Ramadhanta as part of the Purwadhika School Data Engineering curriculum, focuses on programming fundamental.
+This project is to demonstrate ETL pipelining using only python and pandas.
 The datasets, sourced from Kaggle, consist of multiple CSV files that are cleaned, transformed, and merged into a single CSV file using Python and the pandas library.
 The resulting dataset is structured and ready for further analysis.

 ## Technology Used
 - **Python**